craigwallace68/perfmon/README.md

 Project is in process...more updates coming.

-NOTE:  This project is a homelab project and is experimental/learning only, not inteded to reinvent the wheel as that are better tools in the open source space for this function.
+NOTE:  This project is a homelab project and is experimental/learning only, not intended to reinvent the wheel as that are better tools in the open source space for this function.